For cryosurgery, a number of

 Major pharmaceutical companies continually research and develop new medications and treatments, which must be shown to be safe and effective before the FDA ( Food and Drug Administration) approves them and doctors can prescribe them to patients.
 Through prostate cancer clinical trials, researchers test the effects of new medications on a group of volunteers with prostate cancer.
 Following a strict protocol and using carefully controlled conditions, researchers evaluate the investigational drugs under...

 After cryosurgery, your PSA level is tested.
 For some men, a second cryosurgery is needed before a PSA test shows that cryosurgery has worked.

-Possible side effects of cryosurgery include erection problems (impotence), bladder problems, and damage to the rectum.
+Possible side effects of cryosurgery include erection problems (impotence), urinary incontinence, bladder problems, and damage to the rectum.

 Cryosurgery is as effective as surgery or radiation for low-risk, early-stage prostate cancer.
 But it causes impotence in most men.
 Newer technologies have reduced some of the side effects from cryosurgery.
 A type of cryosurgery called focal cryotherapy targets just the tumor rather than the entire prostate.
 This has greatly reduced the rate of impotence.

 Cryosurgery is an option for men who have prostate cancer but who cannot have surgery or radiation therapy because of other medical problems or their age.
 Also, cryosurgery:

 Is less invasive than surgery.
 It only requires a small incision.